AlexeiakaTechnik/DIY-esp32-esphome-homeassistant-sensors_cams/README.md

 ## 3.1.
 First Iteration
 - **Version 1:**
 Initial version of devices were super simple and as you can see on pictures below(I did not see at the moment somehow) they had glaring.. heat dispersion issues.
 That small grill in front could do little to prevent heat transfer from esp32 chip and onboard LEDs to actual DHT22/SCD41 sensors.
 I had to learn it the hard way so maybe you dont have to.

-*esp32 Cameras on the other hand were designed kind of ok, but still they were getting too warm and added some more ventilaion in v2.
+*esp32 Cameras on the other hand were designed kind of ok, there isn't much to it, but still they were getting too warm.

 - **First I created the board, sensors and esp32 cams Inventor 3d models using caliper to take measurements:
 **